 - Health aids can help with bathing and other routine care needs.

-Trained volunteers to perform other important tasks such as, just listening to your concerns, being a comforting and supportive presence, sharing your hobbies, or running errands.
+- Trained volunteers are available to perform other important tasks such as, listening to your concerns, being a comforting and supportive presence, sharing your hobbies, or running errands.

 In addition to the services described above, alternative and complementary therapies, such as healing touch/massage, meditation, yoga, aroma therapy, music therapy, and pet therapy may be available.